Aaron98990/ways-of-the-game/fouls.md

-Fouls are physical (as opposed to verbal) offenses, generally listed in Law 12, commited against an opponent including when no contact is made.
-Handball and "makes contact with the ball with a held object" are not considered a foul since it is not against any one oppponent and is covered in the [handball section](/handball).
+Fouls are physical (as opposed to verbal) offenses, generally listed in Law 12, commited against a single opponent including when no contact is made.
+Handball and "makes contact with the ball with a held object" are not considered a foul since it is not against any one oppponent and are covered in the [handball section](/handball).
+Also, offside is not a foul since it is not an offense against any one oppoent and is covered in the [offside section](/offside).

 Soccer is a physichal sport.
 Not every contact with the opponent is a foul.

+Fouls that occur before or after a player wins the ball should be penalized.

 > Direct and indirect free kicks and penalty kicks can only be awarded for offences committed when the ball is in play.
+If the ball is out of play, play is restarted according to the previous decision.
 >
 > Law 12